Two of my favorites have birthdays today.

 If you haven’t read it, you really should.
 It remains one of my favorite baseball books of all time.

-2012’s Out of My League was more for the same, with perhaps even more ‘raw honesty.
+2012’s Out of My League was more for the same, with perhaps even more ‘raw honesty’.
 We reviewed it back here.
-There is some stuff about his family (they seem a bunch of people you really wouldn’t want to meet).
-Plus some about his soon-to-be wife (he married above his level, like many of us) and a fair bit about the depression of having a major league dream come true, only for it to go poorly.
+There is some stuff about his family (they seem a bunch of people you really wouldn’t want to meet) and stuff about his soon to be wife (he married above his level, like many of us) and a fair bit about the depression of having a major league dream come true, only for it to go poorly.
 From the review.

 His third book, Bigger Than the Game, focused on his second season in the Blue Jays organization.
 I said in my review that it was my favorite of the three.
-He talks about the depression that goes along with rehabbing an injury, how teammates reacted to his first book coming out, and, as always, is filled with his terrific sense of humor.
-I recently reread it and I still think it is my favorite.
+He talks about the depression that goes along with rehabbing an injury, how teammates reacted to his first book coming out and, as always, is filled with his terrific sense of humor.